brandontksmith/CMSC256-A1/readme.txt

 	(you can use any file containing mathematical expressions line by line to run this program.
 Just pass it as an argument in replacement of input.txt.)

+DISCLAIMER:

+	I realize that this is publicly available.
+If you are in CMSC256 at VCU and have this same assignment, do NOT copy this and pass it off as your own.
+You will get caught, and I won't be held accountable for any cheating.
+This is here to document the programs/projects I do both at home, work, and for my classes at the university.